 The stage is set for a battle between independent shop and chain store, between bohemia and gentrification, between authentic and inauthentic.
 On one side is Stallings, “the last coconut hanging on the last palm tree on the last little atoll in the path of the great wave of late-modern capitalism,” a man whose very surname connotes delaying the inevitable.
 On the other, there is Goode, eyes behind funky shades intent on “the cold business of empire.”
-Stallings frequents the old neighborhood businesses such as Neldam’s bakery, soon to close down, with its “old-fashioned sincerity, a humble brand of fabulousness”; Goode, by contrast, can afford “to open a bangin used vinyl store, five times as big as Brokeland and tenfold deep [. . .] bankrolled by his media empire, his licensed image, his alchemical touch with ghetto real estate.”
+Stallings frequents the old neighborhood businesses such as Neldam’s bakery, soon to close down, with its “old-fashioned sincerity, a humble brand of fabulousness”; Goode, by contrast, can afford “to open a bangin used vinyl store, five times as big as Brokeland and tenfold deep […] bankrolled by his media empire, his licensed image, his alchemical touch with ghetto real estate.”
 Goode stands for reinvention, regeneration, and danger: he is also called “G-Bad.”

 Yet the situation is more complicated, the battle lines blurred.
 Goode’s declared motivation for opening Dogpile is “to restore, at a stroke, the commercial heart of a black neighborhood cut out during the glory days of freeway construction in California,” the place where he was born and visited regularly throughout his life.
 In one of the novel’s most surreal, picturesque scenes, Goode invites Stallings for a ride in his Dogpile zeppelin, hoping to make him a job offer.
-Surrounded by fantastical people, including “a Harryhausen negro, mythic and huge [. . .] the dude from The Golden Voyage of Sinbad,” he proves himself perfectly capable of indulging in the same nostalgia for old Oakland – House of Wax record store, the laundromat, purchasing classic Luke Cage comics – as Stallings.
+Surrounded by fantastical people, including “a Harryhausen negro, mythic and huge […] the dude from The Golden Voyage of Sinbad,” he proves himself perfectly capable of indulging in the same nostalgia for old Oakland – House of Wax record store, the laundromat, purchasing classic Luke Cage comics – as Stallings.
 In the gondola suspended from an envelope described, significantly, as “formed from some black polymer glossy as a vinyl record,” Goode shows himself to be authentic within the parameters established by Jaffe and Stallings: black, soul and funk-loving, wedded to original vinyl and, as Oakland businessman Garnet Singletary describes him, “a semi-local product.”